Do you have Section 75 chargeback rights as a supplementary credit card holder?

 But if you pay directly with a credit card you’re fine ….. aren’t you?

-A report in the Financial Times this week (article is here behind a paywall) suggests not.
+We looked at this topic a couple of years ago when the Financial Times raised it (article is here behind a paywall).
 There is an interesting catch to the Section 75 rules.

-Purchases made on supplementary credit cards are not covered by Section 75 if the main cardholder is not a beneficiary.
+Purchases made on supplementary credit cards are usually not covered by Section 75

 If your partner has a supplementary credit card on your account, and they make a purchase with it for themselves, you do NOT automatically get refunded if the retailer goes out of business.
 This is because the credit card contract is only with the main cardholder.

-Similarly …. purchases made for a third party by the main cardholder are not covered under Section 75.
+Purchases made for a third party by the main cardholder are not covered under Section 75

 This is what Which? has to say on the matter: